Foire aux questions

 Here's an example:

 Phase 1 is Spring.
-The Campaign map is hidden by the fog of war.
+The Campaign map is hidden by the Fog of War.
 You are dropped into an unknown, deadly environment.
-This world is filled with the ruins of ancient castles, abandoned mines and haunted villages – which you have to explore to scavenge for weapons, tools, and the resources to start building fortifications.
+This world is filled with the ruins of ancient castles, abandoned mines, and haunted villages – which you have to explore to scavenge for weapons, tools, and the resources to start building fortifications.

 Phase 2 is Summer.
 The Hunger starts to infect the creatures.
 Resources become scarce.
 Your guild claims an abandoned quarry and must fight to keep it.
-You use the stone to build an ancient keep, then use it as a staging area to attack your neighbors.
+You use the stone to build up an ancient keep, then use it as a staging area to attack your neighbors.

 Phase 4 is Winter.
 The environment is brutal.
 Warmth is hard to come by.
 Your kingdom grows in strength; your neighbors falter and you demand that they swear fealty or face complete loss of the Campaign.
 Instead, a handful of smaller kingdoms choose to band together against you.

 At the end of Winter comes Victory or Defeat.
 The World is destroyed in a cataclysmic event as the Campaign comes to an end.
-Your Kingdom emerges victorious, and you return to the Eternal Kingdoms to enjoy the spoils of war.
+Your guild emerges victorious, and you return to the Eternal Kingdoms to enjoy the spoils of war.
 Your adversaries head home, too – to lick their wounds.

 What kind of rules will change from one Campaign to the next?

 Guild worlds offer more open-world gameplay.
-Players still collect building materials from quarries, mines and mills – but they can choose where to build these strongholds/capture locations.
+Players still collect building materials from quarries, mines, and mills – but they can choose where to build these strongholds/capture locations.

 Since I can bring a character in to a Campaign, can I bring items?

 Each Campaign will have separate rules regarding importing items.
 Everyone coming into the Campaign will be subject to those same rules.
-Our goal is for each Campaign to be a unique, multi-month strategy game and to that end, we want to make sure everyone is starting on roughly equal footing to make the game fun.
+Our goal is for each Campaign to be a unique, multi-month strategy game, and to that end we want to make sure everyone is starting on roughly equal footing to make the game fun.

-Some Campaigns will limit players to very few imported items, or none.
+Some Campaigns will limit players to very few imported items or none.
 Others will be more open, allowing players to bring in weapons, tools, or even resources for crafting.